Professor Jeff Szer Director E: email@example.com Ph: (03) 9342 7737

 Sylvia is the Communications & Engagement lead for WCMICS.
 She is responsible for developing and delivering comprehensive communication and engagement strategies to inform and empower the diverse and disperse communities and stakeholders.
 Sylvia brings experience in communication events and campaigns and specializes in stakeholder activation and engagement.
 She holds a Master in Business (Marketing) and a Bachelor in Business (Management).

-Sachi is the Project Support officer at WCMICS.
-She supports the team administratively and is currently working on Project “Victorian Cancer patient experience survey” for our partnered hospitals.
-Sachi has over 6 years of administration experience working in the medical sector, in hospitals and institutions including the Peter MacCallum Cancer Centre and Eastern Health.
+Sachi is the Project officer at WCMICSworking on Optimal Care Pathway (OCP)project and implementing OCP solutions across WCMICS hospitals.
+Sachi has over 7 years of administration experience working in the medical sector, in hospitals and institutions including the Peter MacCallum Cancer Centre and Eastern Health.
 Her qualifications are Bachelors in dental surgery and Masters in Business administration in public health and also holds advanced certification in Clinical research for trials and Six-Sigma Lean Management.